marco-schmidt/ufxcoder/README.md

 > ./gradlew eclipse
 ```

-In Eclipse, choose `File / Import...`, then `General / Exising Projects into Workspace`.
+In Eclipse, choose `File / Import...`, then `General / Existing Projects into Workspace`.
 As root directory pick the main project directory.

 ## Java Compatibility